 When you have borderline personality disorder or love someone who does, it’s nice to talk with someone who understands it firsthand.
-Schedule a BPD Coaching call with Sarah Rose from BPD Beautiful, to talk about your experiences with BPD and work on .
+Schedule a BPD Coaching call with Sarah Rose from BPD Beautiful, to talk about your experience with BPD.

 Hey there,